HCLarsen/ical_parser.cr/README.md

 ### Values

 Where possible, property values are returned as the corresponding Crystal core data type.
-TEXT values are returned as Strings, Date, Time and Date-Times are returned as Time, Duration is returned as Time::Span, and so forth.
+TEXT values are returned as Strings; Date, Time and Date-Times are returned as Time, Integer is returned as Int32, and so forth.

 For values that don't have a corresponding Crystal core class, those types are provided by this module.
-These include CalAddress, PeriodOfTime and Recur.
+These include CalAddress, PeriodOfTime, Duration and Recur.

 ## Contributing